seigfrieds/OurCity/server/README.md

 docker compose down
 ```

-To run migrations
+To run database migrations

 **NOTE: You may need to run migrations when initially running the app to populate your database.
-It is NOT automatically done.**
+It is NOT automatically done.
+This would explain errors like "Relation does not exist"**

 ```sh
 docker compose --profile migrate up ourcity.migrate.dev --build